Discover the top job opportunities for Masters of Business Administration (MBA) graduates in Canada and what you need to

 A recognized undergraduate degree is required for your MBA application.
-Therefore, take the time to prepare authentic transcripts as proof of your past studies and accomplishments.
+Therefore, take the time to obtain authentic transcripts to prove your past studies and accomplishments.

 Your chosen institution may require other materials, depending on your place of origin and the university to which you intend to apply.
-However, the most commonly requested documents are passports, proofs of identity, and copies of these documents, frequently translated into English.
+However, the most commonly requested documents are passports, proof(s) of identity, and copies of these documents translated into English.
 Additionally, you may not need an undergraduate in Business to be successfully accepted into an MBA program, but that depends entirely on your chosen institution.

 Step 6: Calculate your GPA score

 Typically, business schools require a GPA between 3.5 and 3.7.
 If you come from a country with a different grading system that does not employ GPAs, the university will either convert the grades for you or request more information.
 Check with your particular higher education school to determine the exact score you should aim for.

 Step 7: Take The Appropriate Entrance Examinations

 Most MBA programs will require Graduate Record Examinations (GRE) or Graduate Management Admission Test (GMAT) scores as part of the admission process.
 However, it would help if you also thought about taking the GRE.
 The GRE is a feasible alternative, especially if you believe the GMAT is too stringent.

 Step 8: Prepare Additional Documentation